 The Appeals Court held: (1) the trial court did not err denying Walgreen’s summary judgment and directed verdict motions on respondeat superior liability; (2) the trial court did not commit reversible error with respect to an ex parte brief filed by the plaintiff; (3) the jury instructions were not erroneous; and (4) the damages award was not excessive or based on improper factors.

 Source Walgreen Co., Appellant-Defendant vs. Abigail E. Hinchy, Appellee-Plaintiff.
 No. 49A02-1311-CT-950.

-If you, a family member, or a friend may be the victim of medical malpractice in the United States, you should promptly seek the legal advice of a local medical malpractice attorney in your state who may investigate your medical negligence claim for you and represent you in a medical malpractice case, if appropriate.
+If you may have a claim against a pharmacy or a pharmacist, you should promptly contact a local attorney in your state who may investigate your claim for you and represent you in a claim against a pharmacy or a pharmacist, if appropriate.

 Turn to us when you don’t know where to turn.